learntopilk/ot_harjoitustyo/dokumentointi/Maarittelydokumentti.md

 ### Purpose

 MRisk is a Risk clone.
 Two players fight each other for control of the Southeastern United States.
-At the beginning of each turn, the players receive a number of units to deploy, depending on how many and which states they currently control
+At the beginning of each turn, the players receive a number of units to deploy, depending on how many and which states they currently control.

 The game ends when only one player remains.

 ### Users

-Only one user role exists: That of a unnamed player, represented by a color.
+Only one user role exists: That of an unnamed player, represented by a color.

 ### Views